-In order to change the layout of the map, click with the mouse in the area of the legend or press the map
+In order to change the layout of the map, click with the mouse in the area of the legend or press the map option button.
+The following dialogue will open.

 It offers different options to change the way the map is drawn on screen and information supporting the classification.